mattermost/docs/source/install/config-ssl-http2-nginx.rst

   ``sudo ln -s /snap/bin/certbot /usr/bin/certbot``

+11. Run the Let's Encrypt installer dry-run.

+  ``sudo certbot --dry-run``

+  This will prompt you to enter your email, accept the TOS, share your email, and select the domain you're activating certbot for.
+This will validate that your DNS points to this server properly and you are able to successfully generate a certificate.

-11. Run the Let's Encrypt installer.
+12. Run the Let's Encrypt installer.

   ``sudo certbot``

-  This will prompt you to enter your email, accept the TOS, share your email, and select the domain you're activating certbot for.
-Once this is activated, it will automatically edit your nginx conf file for the site(s) selected.
+  This will run certbot and will automatically edit your nginx conf file for the site(s) selected.

-12. Ensure your SSL is configured properly by running:
+13. Ensure your SSL is configured properly by running:

    ``curl https://localhost``

-13. Check that your SSL certificate is set up correctly.
+14. Check that your SSL certificate is set up correctly.

   * Test the SSL certificate by visiting a site such as https://www.ssllabs.com/ssltest/index.html
   * If there’s an error about the missing chain or certificate path, there is likely an intermediate certificate missing that needs to be included.